yelouafi/nant/README.md

 ).toString();
 ```

-If you pass a function as body, it will be called upon rendering (with the tag as parameter)
+If you pass a function as body, it will be called upon rendering (with the parent tag as parameter)

 ```javascript
 function myBody(tag) {